What is not an event

 - No cooking on site, including barbecues.
 These are not allowed in our parks.

-- No charity collections, selling, advertising or distribution of printed material
+- No charity collections, selling, advertising or distribution of printed material - these require permits

 - No playing of music, amplified sound, or any form of regulated entertainment